Wiwun/DevActivity/README.md

 #Algorythm implementation :

-To solve the problem DevActivtiy use 3 phase process:
+To solve the problem DevActivtiy use a 3 phase process:

 1. Remove the duplicate in the arraylist
    * See class DemoAlgoService.java